pisto/spaghettimod/readme_source.txt

 using the provided Makefile.
 Another alternative for Windows is to compile under Code::Blocks with the provided vcpp/sauerbraten.cbp project file.

-The Sauerbraten sources are very small, compact, and non redundant, so anyone wishing to modify the source code should be able to gain an overview of sauerbraten's inner workings by simply reading through the source code in its entirety.
+The Sauerbraten sources are very small, compact, and non-redundant, so anyone wishing to modify the source code should be able to gain an overview of Sauerbraten's inner workings by simply reading through the source code in its entirety.
 Small amounts of comments should guide you through the more tricky sections.